 What was the best advice you ever heard on balance?

+From a mentor/co-worker?
 I get advice daily from friends and mentors.
 Years ago my cousin told me to switch to online banking—simple advice that changed my life!

+From your mother?
 My mom constantly tells me to stop doing so much.
 I don’t think I ever listen to her, but I come by it naturally.
 She is non-stop!

 From your spouse?
 My husband is really smart in that he doesn’t give me advice but I learn by watching him.
 He is very present and I try to be more like that, especially with the kids.
 I learn more and more that I am ultimately more effective if I stop the multi-tasking and focus better on the task at present.